metadatacenter/cedar-parent/README.md

 Parent project for all CEDAR Java-based components

-This repository contains a POM that contains configuration and dependency version information for all Java-based CEDAR components.
+This repository contains a POM that specifies configuration and dependency version information for all Java-based CEDAR components.
 The [CEDAR project repository](https://github.com/metadatacenter/cedar-project) contains a POM that can be used to build these components.

 #### Building and Installing

-To build this library you must have the following items installed:
+To build you must have the following items installed:

 + [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 + A tool for checking out a [Git](http://git-scm.com/) repository.